 Columbus Receiving Stolen Property Lawyer

 Receiving stolen property in Ohio may be considered a major offense, depending on several factors.
-If you have received stolen property in Ohio, you may be facing a prison term and may have to pay a substantial fine.
+If you have received stolen property in Ohio, you may be facing a prison term and a substantial fine.
 It is in your best interest to treat your case seriously and secure help as soon as possible.
 Contact Attorney Adam Burke for your free consultation at (614) 280-9122.

 Receiving Stolen Property

 To be charged, you must be aware, or have a reasonable suspicion, of the fact that the property was in fact stolen.
-You cannot plead innocent if you were given the property in any manner and knew that it had been obtained by theft.
+You cannot plead innocent if you were given the property in any manner, knowing it was obtained by theft.
 1 2

 Receiving Stolen Property Penalties

-If the property received had a value of less than $1,000, you will be guilty of a misdemeanor of the 1st degree, which carries a maximum jail time of 6 months, and fines of up to $1,000.
+If the property received had a value of less than $1,000, you will be guilty of a misdemeanor of the 1st degree.
+This carries a maximum jail time of 6 months, and fines of up to $1,000.

 If the property received has a value of $1,000 to $7,500, then it is considered a felony of the 5th degree (if the property stolen was listed under section 2913.71 of the Ohio Revised Code).
 This carries prison time of 6 to 12 months, and fines of up to $2,500.